-While the collection of data can be automated, the translation, analysis and ability to make business recommendations based off the data is in high demand from employers.
+While the collection of data can be automated, the ability to translate, analyze and make business recommendations based off that data is in high demand from employers.
 As the Internet of Things (IoT) grows and more devices and sensors become interconnected, the volume of available data is only going to expand.
 To help manage and derive value from it, businesses need skilled data architects who can translate information into specific database solutions.

 Business intelligence analyst

 Companies have embraced the use of big data analysis, which has increased their activities in data mining and reporting.
 As a result, the need for business intelligence analysts on accounting and finance teams has grown exponentially.
 This job involves turning raw data into actionable insights and developing reporting solutions that work across the organization.